imoghul/DTA-calculator/README.md

 * FT2 RAW - FT2 raw data files
 * FT3 - FT3 files
 ##### Generate Certificates and PDF Certificates
 The key "Generate Certificates" will either be ```false``` or ```true``` and will determine whether or not certificates should be generated.
 Note the lack of quotation marks, this only applies to this entry and numbers.
-"PDF Certificates" will all the certificates in the certificate directory to pdfs after generating the docx format.
+"PDF Certificates" will convert all the certificates in the certificate directory to pdfs after generating the docx format.
 "Generate Certificates" must be ```true``` for pdf conversion to be able to take place.

 ##### Master Summary File Tests
 This key contains a list with the test types to include in the master summary file.